okikiola11/symply-book-me-frontend/README.md

 # SYMPLY BOOK ME

 A Single Page Application for booking a lawyer's appointment.
-The app is built with React and Redux libraries for the frontend and fetches data from a backend API built using Ruby on Rails.
+The app is built with React and Redux libraries for the frontend and fetches data from a backend API built using Ruby on Rails. [backend repo](https://github.com/okikiola11/symply-book-me-api)

 ## Roadmap
 - The user logs in the app